novasoc/syslogng-drivers/pillr/README.md

 name - Each configuration must have a unique name (mandatory) pattern - The regex to be used against a log message to check if it matches this configuration.
-Whitespace is interpreted as a logical AND for the regex (mandatory) recipient - The email recipient when an alert is triggered (mandatory) keys - A comma separated list of extracted variable(s) that are used to uniquely identify an event for dedup purposes template - The email template to be used when an alert is triggered including variable substitutions (mandatory) high_threshold - The number of events at which an alert should be triggered (default is 1)
+Whitespace is interpreted as a logical AND for the regex (mandatory) recipient - The email recipient(s) when an alert is triggered.
+Multiple email addresses must be separated by a comma (mandatory) keys - A comma separated list of extracted variable(s) that are used to uniquely identify an event for dedup purposes template - The email template to be used when an alert is triggered including variable substitutions (mandatory) high_threshold - The number of events at which an alert should be triggered (default is 1)